NVIDIA/hpc-container-maker/docs/tutorial.md

 The CentOS 7 base image is sufficient for this example.
 The Mellanox OFED user space libraries, a compiler, and MPI library are also needed.
-For this tutorial, the GNU compiler and OpenMPI will be used.
+For this tutorial section, the GNU compiler and OpenMPI will be used.
 The corresponding HPCCM recipe is:

 ```python
 Stage0 += baseimage(image='centos:7')